geospace-code/georinex/README.md

 * NAV: ftp://data-out.unavco.org/pub/rinex/nav/

-### Hatanaka compressed RINEX .crx not supported
+### Hatanaka compressed RINEX .crx
-The compressed Hatanaka `.crx` or `.crx.gz` files are not yet supported.
+The compressed Hatanaka `.crx` or `.crx.gz` files are supported seamlessly via `crx2rnx` as noted in the Install section.
 There are distinct from the supported `.rnx`, `.gz`, or `.zip` RINEX files.